Why You Too, Should Be Excited About “Moon Fruit” and Writing Letters to Strangers

 Varo and her artist friends like Luis Bunuel, Alice Rohan, Kati Horna and others would throw elaborate costume parties or play surrealist games whilst living in exile as war refugees in Mexico in the 1940s.

 Varo especially loved composing intriguing letters to complete strangers she chose from the phone book.
-People whose name or profession piqued her curiosity.
+People whose names or professions piqued her curiosity.
 Here are a few excerpts of a draft of one of Varo’s amusing letters to strangers Kaplan discovered in the artist’s sketchbook:

 I am totally unaware if you are a solitary man or a father of a family, if you are a timid introvert or a bright extrovert, but one way or another perhaps you are bored and wish to fling yourself intrepidly into the middle of a group of unknown persons with the hope of seeing something that interests or amuses you. […] I propose that you come on New Year’s Eve to house number ______ of the street _____ […].